KENAN SUMMER FELLOWS

 Kenan Summer Fellows spend a summer exploring—in a variety of ways—the answers to that question.
 Between five and six fellows receive funds to support a project with spans eight consecutive weeks between mid-May and mid-August, 2022.
 A fellow might design a project at home or abroad, implement a community-based intervention, compose a musical, volunteer with an NGO, write a play, or curate an art exhibition.
 Fellows will gather as a cohort periodically (see schedule below) to reflect on the ethical questions raised in their work and any practical difficulties they encounter over the course of the fellowship.

-Status: Duke undergraduates who are in their first or second year of study at the time of application, and who are enrolled in classes at Duke’s Durham campus for spring 2022.
+Status: Duke undergraduates who are rising sophomores, juniors, or seniors, and who are enrolled in classes at Duke’s Durham campus for spring 2022.
+Priority given to rising sophomores and juniors.

 Discipline: Students with ALL backgrounds, experience and interests are encouraged to apply.
 Priority given to Ethics & Society Certificate students.